TABHIRAM/Improvised-Object-Detection-using-YOLO-V3/README.md

 The cfg and the weight files can be downloaded from the official yolo website(https://pjreddie.com/darknet/yolo/).
 Then test different versions recommend are YOLOv3-320 is slow but accurate and YOLOv3-tiny fast and less accruate.
+YOLOv3-320 : CFG & Weight files or or YOLOv3-tiny : CFG & Weight files.
 ![Performance YOLO](https://user-images.githubusercontent.com/44461959/115347100-9f20e480-a1ce-11eb-9d0a-42122090aa9d.PNG)

 **2. Install Requried modules** :
 Python 3.8.2 (version 3 & above)
-pip install opencv-contrib-python (version 4 & above) pip install numpy
+opencv-contrib-python (version 4 & above) |pip install opencv-contrib-python numpy |pip install numpy

-**3. Clone the git repo & open python.py file using any text editor like atom,sublime etc., then run the program finally close the output window by hitting [ESC] key.**
+**3. Clone the git repo & open python.py file using any text editor then run the program finally close the output window by hitting [ESC] key.**

+If you face any errors just search the error on google or get answes on stackoverflow community.
+Note: I have mentioned basic things in python.py file via comments in the code.

 References towards the project. https://www.irjet.net/archives/V8/i4/IRJET-V8I4220.pdf